House of Rietmann

-The House of Rietmann is an ancient patrician Swiss family, with its earliest records dating back to the 13th century and most likely originating in Bischofszell, in the Canton of Thurgau.
-Over the centuries, its various branches established themselves in numerous Swiss cities, including Zurich, St. Gallen, Schaffhausen, and Basel, producing merchants, soldiers, public officials, and prominent figures within the civic guilds.
-From the 19th century onwards, some members emigrated beyond Switzerland’s borders, settling in centers such as Milan and even venturing as far as New Zealand.
+The House of Rietmann (or von Rietmann) is an ancient Protestant, ruling patrician Swiss family, with its earliest records dating back to the 13th century and most likely originating in Bischofszell, in the Canton of Thurgau.
+Over the centuries, its various branches established themselves in numerous Swiss cities, including Zurich, St. Gallen, Schaffhausen, and Basel.

+As long-standing burghers holding civic rights across these cities, the family formed part of the local patriciate, numbering merchants, military officers, public officials, and prominent guild members among its ranks.
+From the 19th century onward, various members emigrated abroad, settling in centers such as Milan and reaching as far as New Zealand.